 Resources/Assets ($13,820 individual, $27,600 marital)

-The best way to find seniors that need help applying for LIS is by going to them.
-Talk to event coordinators and owners at senior living and recreational centers as well as banks, malls, community events like fairs and farmers markets, etc. to see if you can host a table or booth.
-By helping seniors apply for LIS, you won’t make any direct sales but you’ll build relationships which can become very strong leads.
+The best way to find seniors and Medicare eligibles that need help applying for LIS is by going to them.
+Talk to event coordinators and owners at senior and Medicare eligible living and recreational centers as well as banks, malls, community events like fairs and farmers markets, etc. to see if you can host a table or booth.
+By helping Medicare eligibles and seniors apply for LIS, you won’t make any direct sales but you’ll build relationships which can become very strong leads.

 IMPORTANT – You must register your event as an “informal sales event” with CMS.
 Even though you won’t be selling at the event, you won’t be able to collect lead information and permission to call without classifying the event as such.